ballerupgis/SeMaWi/docker/README.md

 After the container is run from the built image, you will need to manually tweak a few settings.
 The container exports /var/www/wiki/ as a volume.
 Find it's location using docker inspect semawi.
 Set $wgServer to the IP of the container, obtained with docker inspect $CONTAINERID like so: $wgServer="http://172.17.0.2";

-You must specify for SeMaWi how to connect to the database you have provided for it.
+You may have to specify for SeMaWi how to connect to the database you have provided for it, if you have used different settings in the image build.
 This can be done in the `LocalSettings.php` file in the exported volume.
 Look for the section which looks as follows:

 ```php
 ## Database settings